 Major Characteristics of Religious Icon Art

-Religious icons, initially represented by paintings depicting martyrs and their feats, are one of the oldest types of Christian art that appeared around 150 CE.
+Religious icons, initially represented by paintings depicting martyrs and their feats, are some of the oldest types of Christian art that appeared around 150 CE.
 It’s interesting that the first icons of Jesus Christ and the Mother of God were much more realistic than their later versions showing the holiness of the depicted figures rather than their humanity.
 Anyway, both modern and antique icons of Christ and the Theotokos, as well as the icons of saints, are still an essential decorative element of any Orthodox church.
-Moreover, these masterpieces of religious icon art have become valuable collectibles sought after by the most famous museums and private collectors from all over the world.
+Moreover, these masterpieces of religious icon art have become valuable collectibles that are sought after by the most famous museums and private collectors from all over the world.
 To give you a better understanding of Eastern Orthodox icons as a form of art, let’s look at their major characteristics.

 Variety of sizes

 Antique and modern religious icons can be found in a variety of sizes, ranging from very large to miniature.
 Being an integral part of the Orthodox Church interior, holy icons appear in glittering mosaics or fresco murals, representing large permanent constructions.
 Smaller versions of the church icons are available in the form of diptychs, triptychs, and even pendants that can be hung around the neck.

 Early Christian icons were created and decorated with the use of a variety of materials, starting from enamel, precious metals, and gemstones to ivory and marble.
 However, traditional Orthodox icons are those painted on smoothed and shaped wooden panels preliminarily covered with a special cloth.